pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1324 Saga

+Today I start to study the Saga pattern in Microservice architecture a Saga pattern has a lot of concepts that you need to understand good to apply the Saga in a Microservice architecture, it looks like that I will continue studying Saga for some days maybe a week, the book that I am reading dedicates a whole chapter to the Saga pattern.

 #### Day 1323 Transactional Context

 I realize the importance of revisiting the basics to grasp the concept of a transactional context.
 Despite encountering